-Whether we are in our home or at our workplace, installing a ventilation and aeration system is compulsory to preserve our health.
+Whether we are in our home or at our workplace, installing a ventilation and aeration system is mandatory to preserve our health.
 Without it, the air in rooms heavily polluted by its occupants or by various pollutants (radioactive gas, Volatile Organic Compounds, formaldehydes, etc.) would be unbreathable.
-To constantly renew the air, several devices can be implemented, including the VMC, often installed in new private homes and air extractor fans that the professional sector uses widely.
+To constantly renew the air, several devices can be set up, including the VMC, often installed in new private homes and air extractor fans that the professional sector uses widely.

 Two types of pollution in the workplace

-The law requires, both individuals and professionals, to put in place devices capable of expelling impure air more commonly called "stale air", in order to to limit the risk of respiratory diseasess, allergic, etc., but also for protect employees or individuals from a fire or explosion due to the dispersion of a flammable product in the air.
+The law requires both individuals and professionals to put in place devices capable of expelling impure air more commonly known as "stale air", in order to to limit the risk of respiratory diseasess, allergic, etc., but also for protect employees or particular of a fire or an explosion due to the dispersion of a flammable product in the air.
 To comply with the Labor Code and guarantee a state of purity in the atmosphere, several solutions exist: install an air extractor fan or set up mechanical ventilation.

 On this subject, VIF Ventilation has a whole catalog of industrial air extractor fans (axial, centrifugal, helical) perfectly adapted to the constraints of industries, craftsmen and communities.
-The choice of the two solutions is made with regard to the specificities of workplaces and the nature of the pollutants potentially present in the air.
+The choice of the two solutions is based on the specificities of the workplaces and the nature of the pollutants potentially present in the air.

 Non-specific pollution: less restrictive

 Before detailing the main existing solutions, it is important to focus on a few concepts in order to understand the entire subject.
-When we talk about pollution, we tend to see big smoke escaping from factories or car exhaust pipes.
+When we talk about pollution, we tend to see big fumes coming out of factories or car exhausts.
 Gold, polluted air is also air breathed by people and therefore depleted in oxygen and overloaded with CO2.
 This type of pollution is called non-specific pollution, that is to say pollution inherent in human presence.
 This is particularly the case in offices, coworking spaces, meeting rooms, etc.